mirojantti/nhmgrid/README.md

 The transition probabilities between the states can be estimated with a Markov model using `stprobs`.
-In this example we fit a multinomial logistic regression model and group the probabilities separately for men and women.
+In this example we fit a multinomial logistic regression model and estimate the probabilities separately for men and women.

 ``` r
 fit <- nnet::multinom(state ~ lagstate + age + sex, data = health)